Skip to main content Skip to navigation

 Person jogging along the Newcastle Memorial Walk

-The Strategy sets out five priority action areas so we can mitigate community exposure to poor air quality, both during extreme events and on a day-to-day basis.
-Priority areas in the Strategy are:
+The strategy sets out 5 priority action areas to mitigate community exposure to poor air quality, both during extreme events and on a day-to-day basis.
+Priority areas in the strategy are:

 • better preparedness for pollution events: improve information and how it is communicated to help reduce health impacts of air pollution on NSW communities, including impacts from bushfires, hazard reduction burns and dust storms